 The chart below illustrates the usage of sugar and sweetmeats in England from the reign of Henry II (1154-1189) to the reign of Charles I (1625-1649).

 Between 1310 and 1340, a Florentine writer named Francesco di Balducci Pegolotti listed the sweetened foods commonly available in the medieval marketplace; he ticked off powdered sugars, lump sugar, basket sugar, rock candy, rose sugar, and violet sugar.

 There is much evidence to suggest that by the end of the fourteenth century, refined sugar was widely available in powdered form as well as in block form.

-Deere's expansive work, "The History of Sugar," indicates that during the fifteenth century, from 1401 to about 1530, "sugar averaged 6.62 times the price of honey."
-(3)
+Deere's expansive work, "The History of Sugar," states that during the fifteenth century, from 1401 to about 1530, "sugar averaged 6.62 times the price of honey."3

-This indicates that although it was an expensive commodity for the general peasant population, it was still affordable to the era's middle classes, and it was incredibly cheap to the nobility; it saw greater use as a sweetener than honey, both in cooking and in medicines.
+The history of sugar in England indicates that although sugar was an expensive commodity for the general peasant population, it was still affordable to the era's middle classes, and it was incredibly cheap to the nobility; it saw greater use as a sweetener than honey, both in cooking and in medicines.

 1 - Hammond, P. W. "Food and Feast In Medieval England."
 Stroud, Gloucestershire, England: Alan Sutton Publishing Limited, 1993.